KBNLwikimedia/SDoC/writeSDoCfromExcel/README.md

 ## What this script does
 [This script](./WriteSDoCfromExcel_nopasswd.py) writes Property-Qid pairs from an Excel sheet to the [Structured Data](https://commons.wikimedia.org/wiki/Commons:Structured_data) of files on Wikimedia Commons.

-For instance it can add [Q284865](https://www.wikidata.org/wiki/Q284865) to the [P180 property](https://www.wikidata.org/wiki/Property:P180) (*Depicts*) of the file https://commons.wikimedia.org/wiki/File:Atlas_Schoemaker-UTRECHT-DEEL1-3120-Utrecht,_Utrecht.jpeg from the Excel file [P180Inputfile.xlsx](P180Inputfile.xlsx)
+For instance it can add [Q284865](https://www.wikidata.org/wiki/Q284865) to the [P180 property](https://www.wikidata.org/wiki/Property:P180) (*Depicts*) of the file https://commons.wikimedia.org/wiki/File:Atlas_Schoemaker-UTRECHT-DEEL1-3120-Utrecht,_Utrecht.jpeg from the Excel file [P180Inputfile.xlsx](P180Inputfile.xlsx) (row 2 in that Excel).

 Althought mainly intended to add P180-values in bulk, this script is also able to add Wikidata Qids to other properties (than P180) in the structured data.